lean8086/postpone/README.md

 Provide a tool to use when a browser game needs to set a queue of tasks to be executed in specific times, even if the game window was closed.

 ## Work in progress
-* Add cross-browsing support by using an exact imitation of the DOM storage, but making use of cookies.
+* Improve the cross-devices support of storage by using MemoryStore, LocalStorageStore, WebSqlStorean, or an exact imitation of the DOM storage, but making use of cookies.
 * Manage OS notifications.

 ## Change log